 SCOTTSDALE, Ariz. – People across the country that love Native American art and culture often hear the tales of their hunting prowess.
-Never wasting any part of their kill, the tribes promote the idea of hunting as more of a sacred ceremony than that of simple survival.
+The tribes promote the idea of hunting as more of a sacred ceremony than that of simple survival.

 One crucial element to this fatal dance is the knife used to skin and cut the animal so that all its parts can be used in one form or another.
 And collectors can now purchase these knives for a 50 percent discount.